-Canines are very much like humans in the emotions they have, with all breeds experiencing joy, sadness, excitement, anger, fear and more.
+Canines are like humans in their emotions, with all breeds experiencing joy, sadness, excitement, anger, fear and more.
 However, this blog focuses on anxiety - a healthy enough emotion when experienced from time to time - but one that can grow and develop into other issues that even dog training can struggle to deal with.

 The Causes Of Canine Anxiety:

 Ok, so anxiety in dogs can be caused by a number of things, from fear to age to being separated from their owners.
 Whether talking about a nervous trip to the vet or something as simple as an unfamiliar face in the family home, there's much that can cause your dog to feel uneasy.

 The Signs Of Canine Anxiety To Watch Out For Include:

 - Unusually aggressive behaviour

 - Excessive levels of barking

 - Drooling & panting